zixunh/RL-Recon3D/README.md

 ```

 ### Trajectory Finding
 This repository is the implementation code focusing on 3D Object Reconstruction **Trajectory Finding**.
 I provided a tutorial that includes a mathematical proof to help fellow students grasp the fundamentals of 3D Reconstruction as well.
-Once you have obtained the trajectory using this repository, you can then refer to this tutorial for guidance on performing 3D Reconstruction.
+Once you have obtained the trajectory using this repository, you can then refer to the tutorial [here](https://github.com/zixunh/RL-Recon3D/tree/main/recon) for guidance on performing 3D Reconstruction.

 ### Contributing